 In some HCL libraries, patrons may use personal digital cameras to photograph some materials for research purposes.
 Please inquire with staff regarding an individual library's policy.

-Faculty study holders in Widener and Pusey libraries may allow members of the media to film only within the confines of the study, and should obtain a “Permission to Photograph” form two weeks in advance by contacting Colin Manning (firstname.lastname@example.org) in HCL Communications.
+Faculty study holders in Widener and Pusey libraries may allow members of the media to film only within the confines of the study, and should obtain a “Permission to Photograph” form two weeks in advance by contacting Naomi Handler (firstname.lastname@example.org).

 Special events, conferences, seminars, etc. held in a contained space in a library building may be recorded or filmed by the Harvard sponsoring organization for archival purposes only.
 Filming outside the space is not permitted.
 Camera crews are not permitted to film b-roll in any part of any library building or facility.
 Such recording may not be sold or distributed to other internal or external organizations.

 Harvard libraries, University departments, or Harvard-affiliated centers that would like to bring guests or visiting dignitaries to visit any of the libraries within the Harvard College Library must must first contact the Office of the Librarian at 617-495-2401.

 HCL policy prohibits smoking in the libraries.
-Smoking is also prohibited within 25 feet of any library entrance due to the likelihood of smoke entering the building.
+Smoking is also prohibited in Harvard Yard.